n3rr/Curtin-Malaysia-CTF-2023-Writeup/README.md

 Curtin University Malaysia held a 24 hours non-stop online CTF competition on 14-15 October 2023.

-My team (N4B4T1) managed to get top 10 in this competition XD but there are some challenges that we did not managed to solve.
+Our team (N4B4T1) managed to get top 10 in this competition XD but there are some challenges that we did not managed to solve.

-p/s: This writeup is for my future refference.
+p/s: This writeup is for our future refference.

 # Category
 <details>